Hit and run: Girl, 14, killed by car in Oamaru

 "Following the crash the vehicle involved failed to stop."

-Inquiries into the incident are ongoing.
-Police are seeking sightings of a dark-coloured older sedan "travelling at speed".
+Inquiries into the incident were ongoing.
+Police were seeking sightings of a dark-coloured older sedan "travelling at speed".

+Transport Operations Centre spokeswoman Janine Porter said the road was closed to south-bound traffic near the intersection of Cross St.

+Road users heading southbound could take a detour down Thames St and then right onto Itchen St. Northbound traffic was advised to take extra care.

 * If you have information or were in the area at the time of the incident, call Oamaru Police on 03 433 1400 or Crimestoppers anonymously on 0800 555 111.